Hzsen/ISE3230_Project/README.md

 ##  Introduction

-Every day, small businesses are tasked with managing inventory, investing in capital, and finding the best way to maximize profits.
-Much of the time, owners are using their best judgment on how to buy inventory and manage the earnings they receive.
-The beginning of a business can be the most difficult time to figure out how to best use your limited resources.
-In our project, we would help a small business formulate the best way to plan inventory to maximize profits with multiple constraints over a 12-month period.
-IN our store, AB Clothing (ABC), we are a new sweatshirt store that is struggling to allocate resources and buy the optimal number of sweatshirts to sell.
+​	Every day, small businesses are tasked with managing inventory, investing in capital, and finding the best way to maximize profits.
+Often, owners are using their best judgment on how to best buy inventory and manage the earnings they receive.
+The first months of a new business can be the most difficult time to figure out how to best use your limited resources.

-To start, we have decided ABC will have $1000 and zero sweatshirts to begin the business.
-One of the problems ABC needs to solve is how to buy sweatshirts.
-Their supplier implements a bundle pricing option so they get better deals for more sweatshirts they buy.
-Additionally, ABC has projected demand for each month for the next 12 months.
-Because this demand projection is not perfect, ABC likes to store at least ten sweatshirts at any given time.
-Finally, ABC does not have the space to store more than 100 sweatshirts from one month to the next.
+​	In our project, we set out to help a small business formulate the best way to plan inventory to maximize profits over a 12-month period.
+The store we are assisting is AB Clothing (ABC).
+They are a new sweatshirt store that is struggling to allocate resources and buy the optimal number of t-shirts to sell.
+For their first month, ABC will have $1000 and zero t-shirts to begin the business.
+One of the problems ABC needs to solve is how to best buy t-shirts.
+They have the option of buying from three suppliers.
+The suppliers differ by their bundle pricing options so ABC can get better deals for the more t-shirts they buy.
+Additionally, ABC has projected demand for each month for the next 12 months that we must take into account.
+Because this demand projection is not perfect, ABC prefers to store at least ten t-shirts at any given time (month to month).
+Finally, ABC does not have the space to store more than 100 t-shirts from one month to the next.

-Our goal is to create a Linear Program that helps ABC maximize their profits via savings on purchasing sweatshirts in bulk while accounting for numerous constraints on their storage, funds, and demand.
+​	Our goal is to create a Linear Program that helps ABC maximize profits by saving on purchasing t-shirts in bulk while accounting for numerous constraints on their storage, funds, and demand.

 ## Solution Ideas